Reeve (England): Depiction by Chaucer

 There is an exceptional literary portrait of a reeve in the second half of the 14th century.
-The reeve is one of the pilgrims who are making their way to Canterbury in Chaucer's Canterbury Tales, and the Prologue paints a vivid picture of this man, who had originally been a carpenter but has served as reeve of a manor for many years and had grown old in service.
-The Reeve's Tale is the third story in the Canterbury Tales, in which Chaucer describes a highly efficient servant, impossible for any man to deceive or outwit, never in debt and knowing exactly how much the manor should produce.
+The reeve is one of the pilgrims who are making their way to Canterbury in Chaucer's The Canterbury Tales, and the Prologue paints a vivid picture of this man, who had originally been a carpenter but has served as reeve of a manor for many years and had grown old in service.
+"The Reeve's Tale" is the third story in The Canterbury Tales, in which Chaucer describes a highly efficient servant, impossible for any man to deceive or outwit, never in debt and knowing exactly how much the manor should produce.
 It is an early picture of a completely reliable accountant, rather a cold individual but indispensable.